MWu95/projects/README.md

 # For upload file
-Download the upload file
-find the index.html in upload folder, and start to use it.
+Download the upload file and click the index.html in upload folder.